 A defense-prime IT principal earning $385K + $80K bonus, residing in Arlington (spouse is part-time at home managing two kids and a small consulting practice), buys a 2BR 30A condo for $700K with $25K immediate FF&E refresh.
 After $165K in land, the $535K adjusted basis includes $65K in 5-year assets (appliances, smart-home, theater equipment, beach package, decorative lighting), $24K in 7-year assets (custom furniture, beach-themed built-ins), and $72K in 15-year property (pool deck, hardscaping, fencing, beach-access lighting).

 That’s $161K reclassified into accelerated depreciation in Year 1.
-At the NoVA combined bracket (~46.5%), federal + state savings come to roughly $75,000.
-If the spouse claims REPS (feasible given her part-time schedule + property management hours), the deduction offsets the principal’s full W-2 income — not just the Reg. §1.469-1T(e)(3)(ii) STR-active income.
+At the federal rate (37% + 3.8% NIIT; Virginia portion deferred over MACRS), the Year-1 savings come to roughly $66,000 (about 66x the cost of the study).
+If the spouse claims REPS (feasible given her part-time schedule + property management hours), the deduction offsets the principal’s full W-2 income, not just the Reg. §1.469-1T(e)(3)(ii) STR-active income.

 REPS is structurally impossible for a full-time defense contractor or consulting principal — the 750-hour + >50% test conflicts with billable hours.
 If both spouses work full-W-2 jobs, only the STR exception works (7-day average + 100-hour material participation).